AtomThink: Multimodal Slow Thinking with Atomic Step Reasoning: Method

 \subsection{Atomic Capability Evaluation}

-Similar to human problem-solving processes, a CoT may involve the use of multiple reasoning abilities.
-However, traditional CoT methods do not focus on the quality of individual reasoning steps or provide fine-grained analyses of the underlying abilities.
-To address this gap, we have developed an atomic capability evaluation strategy, offering a new analytical perspective for slow thinking.
+Similar to human problem-solving processes, a SCoT may involve multiple reasoning abilities.
+However, traditional CoT methods do not focus on the ability to follow individual reasoning steps or provide fine-grained analyses of the underlying abilities.
+To address this gap, we develop an atomic capability evaluation strategy that offers a new analytical perspective for reasoning.

 Our evaluation method aims to assess the mathematical capabilities of a target model from various perspectives, such as understanding, operations, and certifications.
-To this end, we first need to construct a canonical set of capabilities.
-As shown in Figure \ref{fig:eval}, we collect the behavior distribution of GPT-4o on MathVerse \cite{zhang2025mathverse} and perform clustering, yielding clusters that each of them represents certain abilities utilized by high-level intelligent models in solving mathematical problems.
-Afterward, we evaluate an atomic action $a$ predicted by the target model based on outcome supervision, namely, we consider that the quality of an action can be reflected by the probability of it leading to a correct answer.
-This can be formulated as the following soft estimation with $K$ rounds of outcome supervision \cite{lightmanlet}:
+To this end, we first construct a canonical set of capabilities.
+As shown in Figure \ref{fig:pie_outline}, we collect the behavior distribution of GPT-4o on the AMATH dataset and use Kimi-1.5 to perform clustering to yield clusters where each represents a certain ability utilized by high-level intelligent models in solving mathematical problems.
+We consider each cluster as a set and let $Set(a)$ denote the cluster of an ability $a$.

-where $\hat{a}_{k}$ denotes the final answer predicted in the $k$-th round and $\llbracket \cdot \rrbracket$ is the Iverson bracket.
-Consequently, we can evaluate all the actions of the target model and map them back to the capability set, to evaluate the mathematical capabilities of the target model thoroughly.
+We initially posit that models with superior atomic reasoning capabilities are more adept at leveraging recent contextual steps to further derive answers.
+Hence, we can quantify a certain reasoning ability of a model based on its average probability of reaching a correct answer with its rollouts sampled from the corresponding ability set.
+Specifically, assume a question has $n$ historical reasoning steps $S=\{s_i|i =1,...,n)\}$.
+We define the step utilization rate $u(S)$ as the probability of reaching an answer by continuing to reason based on $S$ averaged over $M$ sampled rollouts:

+where $r_m$ is the $m$-th rollout and $\llbracket P \rrbracket$ denotes the Iverson bracket which equals to 1 if predicate $P$ holds and otherwise 0.
+Subsequently, we calculate the utilization rates of different historical steps and map the corresponding $S$ back to the set of atomic capabilities.
+We compute the average utilization rate for each category in the ability set to represent the model's atomic reasoning capability, which can be represented as follows:

+In our experiments, we select 160 samples from an out-of-distribution mathematical dataset (R1V-Stratos \cite{yu25r1vision}) to construct a test set for atomic capability evaluation.